Malonyl-CoA: Fatty acid synthesis and elongation

 Overview of the mitochondrial fatty acid synthesis (mtFAS) pathway, which uses malonyl-CoA as the two-carbon donor.

 Mitochondrial malonyl-CoA serves as the two-carbon donor in mitochondrial fatty acid synthesis (mtFAS), similar to cytosolic fatty acid synthesis.
-This pathway, however, uses identical chemistry but relies on separate, monofunctional enzymes (FAS II) rather than a single multifunctional complex (FAS I).
-MtFAS is located in the mitochondrial matrix and is present in nearly all tissues, showing particularly high activity in energy-demanding tissues such as the heart, skeletal muscle, brain, and nervous system.
-In each cycle, malonyl-CoA:ACP transferase (MCAT) transfers the malonyl group from malonyl-CoA to the soluble mitochondrial acyl carrier protein (mtACP), and β-ketoacyl synthase (OXSM) condenses the resulting malonyl-ACP with the mtACP-bound acyl chain, extending it by two carbons.
-Through successive cycles, this generates octanoyl-ACP (C8:0), a precursor for protein lipoylation essential for the catalytic activity of mitochondrial multienzyme complexes including pyruvate dehydrogenase complex, α-ketoglutarate dehydrogenase complex, branched-chain α-keto acid dehydrogenase complex, the glycine cleavage system, and the 2-oxoadipate dehydrogenase complex.
-In addition, mtFAS produces longer acyl-ACP species that allosterically activate a network of LYRM proteins required for mitochondrial translation, iron–sulfur cluster biogenesis, and assembly of electron transport chain complexes.
+This pathway, however, uses identical chemistry but relies on separate, monofunctional enzymes (FAS II) rather than a single multifunctional complex (FAS I). mtFAS is located in the mitochondrial matrix and is present in nearly all tissues, showing particularly high activity in energy-demanding tissues such as the heart, skeletal muscle, brain, and nervous system.
+In each cycle, malonyl-CoA:ACP transferase (MCAT) transfers the malonyl group from malonyl-CoA to mitochondrial acyl carrier protein (mtACP), and β-ketoacyl synthase (OXSM) condenses the resulting malonyl-mtACP with the mtACP-bound acyl chain, extending it by two carbons.
+Through successive cycles, this generates octanoyl-mtACP (C8:0), a precursor for protein lipoylation essential for the catalytic activity of mitochondrial multienzyme complexes including pyruvate dehydrogenase complex, α-ketoglutarate dehydrogenase complex, branched-chain α-keto acid dehydrogenase complex, the glycine cleavage system, and the 2-oxoadipate dehydrogenase complex.
+In addition, mtFAS produces longer acyl-mtACP species that allosterically activate a network of LYRM proteins required for iron–sulfur cluster biogenesis, assembly of electron transport chain complexes, and function of the electron-transfer flavoprotein.